-The following (1-16) are prohibited and apply to all College property including residence halls and off-campus activities.
+The following (1-17) are prohibited and apply to all College property including residence halls and off-campus activities.
 Students found to be in violation of an offense will result in disciplinary action, which will typically be probation for one calendar year.
-The second violation of any rule (1-16) will result in suspension and/or expulsion from the College and/or the residence hall.
+The second violation of any rule (1-17) will result in suspension and/or expulsion from the College and/or the residence hall.
 If, in the opinion of the Dean of Students, the violation of rules 1-16 is sufficiently serious, suspension/expulsion from the College/residence hall is possible on the first offense.

 - 1. Gambling in any form. - 2.
 Pets. - 3.
 Open element electrical appliances and microwave ovens. - 4.
 Solicitation and sales without permission. - 5.
 Weight-lifting apparatus. - 6.
-Excessive noise determined to be disturbing to other residents. - 7.
+Excessive noise determined to be disturbing to other residents or college officials. - 7.
 Dartboards, darts, or any type of throwing knives. - 8.
 Smoking inside campus buildings. - 9.
 Use of profane language or verbal abuse toward any College employee. - 10.
 Violation of residence hall visitation rules as published in College Catalog. - 11.
 Candles, incense, or other flame-emitting articles in the residence hall. - 12.
 Splicing into or otherwise "tampering" with existing electrical wiring in the residence hall. - 13.
-Misuse of residence hall keys or outside entrance keys by loaning personal keys to another person. - 14.
-The display of alcohol or drug-related materials including pictures, posters, or empty containers. - 15.
+Misuse of residence hall keys or outside entrance keys by loaning personal keys to another person.

+- 14. The display of alcohol or drug-related materials including pictures, posters, or empty containers. - 15.
 Lewd, indecent, pornographic, obscene behavior or expression.
 (This offense includes the use of verbal or symbolic expressions, which could be interpreted as insulting to one's race, gender, religion, national origin or disability.) - 16.
-Unauthorized possession of College, state or federal property or supplies.
+Unauthorized possession of College, state or federal property or supplies. - 17.
+Disruptive or disorderly conduct which interferes with the rights and opportunities of those who attend the College to utilize and enjoy educational facilities or activities.

-The following rules (17-28) will merit automatic disciplinary suspension or expulsion from the College and the residence hall.
+The following rules (18-29) will merit automatic disciplinary suspension or expulsion from the College and the residence hall.